forestgrape/coronavirus/monitor_and_control.md

 > Temporary support for individuals I consider necessary to not disrupt the life of people and give time to reorganize.
 Some business will only be close during wave peaks (e.g. gastronomy) while other businesses likely are reduced/closed for the foreseeable future (long distance traveling, large scale events).
 General notes on support and thoughts how to take the corona-situation as an opportunity to reform the economical systems on the [economics page](./economics.md).

 ### Corona Conform Skiing
+[**in work**]
 __In short__: nowadays practiced cosy warm skiing is unsafe.
-The more outside the skiing-experience (including lifts and food) is the safer.
+The more outside the skiing-experience (including queuing & lifts & gastronomy) is and the lower peak crowds the safer.
-> My memories of skiing date back to the 90s, then a ski day was mostly outside from open lifts to outdoor lunch.
+> My memories of skiing date back to the 90s, back then a ski day was mostly outdoors from open lifts to outdoor lunch.

+> Skiing being allowed in some regions first, I consider good: Manufacturers start with prototypes too before series production.
+The situations ideally are closely monitored (e.g. Covid-19 test for travellers both on arrival and departure) and all experiences (concepts, monitoring) transparently published, such that everyone can benefit from the gathered experiences.

 __ThinkThrough__
 Two sides: